WireRecon/RedTeam-BlueTeam-Intrusion-Detection-v1/README.md

 ### 💀 AdobeUpdater Intrusion Lab: Red Team Attack + Blue Team Detection 🛡️
+---

+> ⚠️ This project is designed to showcase my understanding of both **offensive** and **defensive** security workflows.
+> It was specifically created to demonstrate my skills to hiring managers for roles related to **SOC analysis**, and will later be expanded into a **full lab environment** that others can use to sharpen their detection skills.
+---
-Simulates a stealthy AdobeUpdater attack to demonstrate both red team tactics and blue team detection using real-world tools in a Windows environment.
+> This lab focuses on one specific attack path and corresponding detection workflow.
+While there are many techniques I could have explored, this scenario was chosen to demonstrate core red team execution and blue team triage in a clear, focused, end-to-end simulation.

 ---